top of page

 Icing

-Whole Health Osteopathy advise a patient to ice the area after exercise and in the evening (15 mins on 15 mins off) to help maintain the inflammation.
+Whole Health Osteopathy advises a patient to ice the area after exercise and in the evening (15 mins on 15 mins off) to help maintain the inflammation.
 When it comes to icing it is essential the ice is wrapped in a cloth such as a towel to avoid direct contact with the skin.

 Orthotics